Painting a Navajo Narrative

 Santa Fe, NM

-The striking beauty of the Dine’ land and culture meet the harsh realities of reservation life in The Shonto Show, a solo exhibition featuring original paintings from the 1980s until present day.
+The striking beauty of the Dine’ land and culture meet the harsh realities of reservation life in Shonto: Eyes of the World, a solo exhibition featuring original paintings from the 1980s until present day.
 Autobiographical works tell the stunning story of boarding school life, bronco riding, heartfelt hippies, inspiring ancestors and the beautiful landscapes that fuel inspiration and the Navajo way of life, Hozho – walking in beauty.
 More than half the exhibit is from private collectors who purchased paintings in the past 30 years – most have never been shared with the public.

-A separate gallery will feature the Wheelwright’s collection of Shonto ink (Bic pen) on paper drawings from the early 1990s depicting the Navajo legend creation story of the Hero Twins.
+A separate gallery features the Wheelwright’s collection of Shonto ink (Bic pen) on paper drawings from the early 1990s depicting the Navajo legend creation story of the Hero Twins.

 Shonto Begay: New Works